wuchalejs/wuchale/README.md

 - `scope`: Where the text is located, i.e. it can be one of `markup`, `script`, and `attribute`

 And it should return boolean to indicate whether to extract it.

+The `hmr` can be used to turn off the live updates during dev.
+It will disable all text extraction from source files and modification of the `.po` files as you modify the source files.
+This may be desired because the language files are imported by the top components and frequent modification of the language files can trigger big updates of the DOM, which may cause states not depending on the URL to be lost.
+If you choose to disable the `hmr` extraction, you can still extract (and translate with Gemini) using the CLI command.

 ### Setup